cms636/cms636.github.io/_posts/2015-03-31-new-england-aquarium.md

 It is also located near the harbor and is generally a very touristy area.
 ![IMG_4936.JPG](/assets/IMG_4936.JPG)

 Visitors can see the seals through some glasses before they even enter the aquarium or when they are waiting outside for the rest of the party.
 This makes the aquarium more welcoming and intriguing before the visit.
-Unfortunately, sometimes the seals carry out activities that are not quite at PG-level and there is no way to tell them to go somewhere else.
-It might create awkward experience for the families or student groups.
-And yes, this did happen at one of my visits there and I don't think I should include the picture here.

 Although the aquarium doesn't have a lot of technology-based features, it does offer fun interactions for the visitors by having a "petting zone" and animal performances.
 These features allow the visitors to be more engaged during their visits.
 ![IMG_1850.JPG](/assets/IMG_1850.JPG)